Hawkshaw, New Brunswick

 Hawkshaw is a community in the Canadian province of New Brunswick located on the Saint John River.
 It is situated in Dumfries, a parish of York County.
 Much of this community was submerged by water when the Mactaquac Dam was built in 1967.
 Prior to construction, many of the buildings were moved and others were burned.
-The town of Nackawic was built nearby to house the displaced residents.
+The rural community of Nackawic-Millville was built nearby to house the displaced residents.